 Mentor(s): The mentors for this opportunity are Richard Judson (Judson.firstname.lastname@example.org) and Katie Paul-Friedman (email@example.com).
 If you have questions about the nature of the research please contact the mentor(s).

-Anticipated Appointment Start Date: Fall 2021.
+Anticipated Appointment Start Date: Winter 2021/2022.
 All start dates are flexible and vary depending on numerous factors.
 Click here for detailed information about start dates.

 Appointment Length: The appointment will initially be for one year and may be renewed up to three or four additional years upon EPA recommendation and subject to availability of funding.

 Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience.
 Click here for detailed information about full-time stipends.